aajolly/eks-cluster-terraform/README.md

 ## Using Cloud9 as a terraform host

-### Based on your region, click the **Deploy to AWS** icon to deploy a cloudformation stack which provisions the following:
+Based on your region, click the **Deploy to AWS** icon to deploy a cloudformation stack which provisions the following:
 1. Cloud9 Instance
 2. Pulls this repository automatically
 3. IAM role for Cloud9 IDE
-4. Assign IAM Instance Profile to Cloud9 IDE
+4. CodeBuild Project to assign IAM Instance Profile to Cloud9 IDE

 | Region | Launch Template |
 | ------------ | ------------- |